Saturday’s Warrior • the Classic LDS Musical

 • 1974 (summer)—So.
 California Chatsworth LDS Stake Produces musical at the Forest Lawn Auditorium.
 Cast members include King Family & other professional LDS entertainers, who are later featured on the original cast album.

-• 1974 (spring)—BYU produces musical as part of their season.
+• 1974 (spring)—BYU Department of Theatre and Cinematic Arts produces musical as part of their season.
 Directed by Harold Oaks, it plays to standing room audiences, and has to be extended.

 • 1973— Saturday’s Warrior has “workshop” production as part of annual Utah Playwriting Contest (Sponsored by Utah Arts Council).
 Doug Stewart’s script wins First Place.